 You’ve come to this page because your RAID data storage device has experienced a failure and you have lost access to your data.
-You are wondering if your data is recoverable, but more importantly, how much will RAID recovery cost you?
+You are wondering if your data is recoverable, but more importantly, how much does RAID recovery cost?
 Many factors determine the cost of RAID data recovery, and we are here to sort them out for you.

 This page will cover the most common causes and types of RAID failure and how much you can expect to pay to recover your data safely and successfully.

 At Proven Data, our RAID recovery service supports data recovery from 12 different RAID configurations and our experts are available 24/7 to assist you and answer any of your questions.

 This page focuses on the factors that contribute to the cost of data recovery services for RAID 0, RAID 1, RAID 5, RAID 6 and RAID 10.
 If you need data recovery for any other RAID type, our recovery specialists are happy to provide you with more information.

 Whether you choose Proven Data or another trusted company, we want you to understand what you should expect from a RAID recovery service.

 By the end of this article, you will:

 - Know the common causes and types of RAID failures

 - Understand the factors that contribute to the cost of recovering RAID data